NSchrading/NSchrading.github.io/data.md

     </div>
 </div>

-This page contains links to data I have collected for my thesis.
+This page contains links to data I have collected for my thesis on [Analyzing Domestic Abuse using Natural Language Processing on Social Media Data]({{ site.baseurl }}/project/thesis/).
 You are welcome to use any of this data for your research, but please cite the relevant paper and follow the [terms of use](#terms) if you do so.

+Please read the papers first before contacting me with questions.

 <section id="twitter"></section>

 # \#WhyIStayed / \#WhyILeft Research Data

-In September 2014, Twitter users unequivocally reacted to the Ray Rice assault scandal by unleashing personal stories of domestic abuse via the hashtags \#WhyIStayed or \#WhyILeft.
-This study explored at a macro-level firsthand accounts of domestic abuse from a corpus of tweeted instances designated with these tags to seek insights into the reasons victims give for staying in vs. leaving abusive relationships.
-A classifier that discriminates between the two hashtags was created, achieving 82% accuracy (50% is the binary baseline using an even dataset).
+Twitter users unequivocally reacted to the Ray Rice assault scandal by unleashing personal stories of domestic abuse via the hashtags \#WhyIStayed or \#WhyILeft.
+In [Schrading et al. (2015a)]({{ site.baseurl }}/project/WhyIStayed-WhyILeft/) we explored at a macro-level firsthand accounts of domestic abuse from a corpus of tweeted instances designated with these tags to seek insights into the reasons victims give for staying in vs. leaving abusive relationships.

 ### Download

-Download this data from my public dropbox [here](https://www.dropbox.com/s/n4fp4sq572422ex/stayedLeftData.json.7z?dl=0){:target="_blank"}.
+Download the extended dataset [here](https://www.dropbox.com/s/n4fp4sq572422ex/stayedLeftData.json.7z?dl=0){:target="_blank"}.

 ### Format
 Twitter restricts public sharing of tweets to only tweet ids.
-Therefore the format of the data is as follows:
+Accordingly, the format of the data is as follows:

 * An individual instance is on a new line of the file.
 * Each instance is encoded as JSON.
-* Some tweets were split into multiple parts if they contained both hashtags - one part for the \#WhyIStayed reason and one part for the \#WhyILeft reason.
+* Some tweets were split automatically with regexes if they contained both hashtags - one part for the \#WhyIStayed reason and one part for the \#WhyILeft reason.
 Only a single tweet in the dataset needed to be split into 4s, but logic handled this case as well.
 * Each instance has the properties ***id***, ***label***, ***startIdx***, and ***endIdx***
     * ***id***: The unique identifier of the tweet.
-    * ***label***: The ground truth label this instance was given, either \#WhyIStayed or \#WhyILeft, based off of the hashtag used.
+    * ***label***: The gold standard label this instance was given, either \#WhyIStayed or \#WhyILeft, based off of the hashtag used.
-    * ***startIdx***: If the tweet was split into multiple parts, this is the starting index into the tweet text related to the current label.
+    * ***startIdx***: If the tweet was split into multiple parts, this is the starting index into the tweet text for the current label.
 If the tweet was not split this is null.
     * ***endIdx***: If the tweet was split into multiple parts, this is the index into the tweet text at which the instance ends.
 If the tweet was not split this is null.

 ### Getting the tweet text and additional information using Twitter's API